saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 :::note LIMITATIONS
 **Android:**

-- The Instrumentation feature will not work if the app is installed from external location.
+- The Instrumentation feature will not work if the app is installed from an external location.

 **iOS:**